November Board Meeting Minutes

 A quorum was declared.

-The Board reviewed the meeting minutes from the October 13, 2016 meeting.
-The Board revised the minutes.
+The Board reviewed minutes from the October 12, 2017 meeting.

-MOTION: Director Zieff moved to approve the minutes of the October 13, 2016 meeting as revised.
+MOTION: Director Trick moved to approve the minutes of the October 12, 2017 meeting as presented.
 The motion passed unanimously.

 Bills for Payment